-The source route option provides a means for the source of an internet datagram to supply routing information to be used by the gateways in forwarding the datagram to the destination.
+The strict source and record route (SSRR) option provides a means for the source of an internet datagram to supply routing information to be used by the gateways in forwarding the datagram to the destination, and to record the route information.

 The option begins with the option type code.
-The second octet is the option length which includes the option type code and the length octet, as well as length-2 octets of source route data.
+The second octet is the option length which includes the option type code and the length octet, the pointer octet, and length-3 octets of route data.
+The third octet is the pointer into the route data indicating the octet which begins the next source address to be processed.
+The pointer is relative to this option, and the smallest legal value for the pointer is 4.

-A source route is composed of a series of internet addresses.
+A route data is composed of a series of internet addresses.
 Each internet address is 32 bits or 4 octets.
-The length defaults to two, which indicates the source route is empty and the remaining routing is to be based on the destination address field.
+If the pointer is greater than the length, the source route is empty (and the recorded route full) and the routing is to be based on the destination address field.

-If the address in destination address field has been reached and this option's length is not two, the next address in the source route replaces the address in the destination address field, and is deleted from the source route and this option's length is reduced by four.
-(The Internet Header Length Field must be changed also.)
+If the address in destination address field has been reached and the pointer is not greater than the length, the next address in the source route replaces the address in the destination address field, and the recorded route address replaces the source address just used, and pointer is increased by four.